-maging scientists at an R&D division of the NIH National Library of Medicine have developed an algorithm to auto-detect TB in chest x-rays in order to meet radiologist shortage in rural areas.
-The algorithms have been validated, allowing radiologists to view and confirm only the x-rays that are identified (by the software) as exhibiting the disease.
-In addition to developing a user-friendly interface for their application optimized for providers at the point of care, the team proposes to leverage techniques identified through HHS Ignite to seek out new collaborations, and opportunities for pilot deployments at suitable sites domestically in the U.S., and worldwide.
+Imaging scientists at an R&D division of the NIH’s National Library of Medicine have developed advanced algorithms to automatically detect pulmonary tuberculosis and other diseases in chest x-rays in order to meet radiologist shortages in rural areas.
+The algorithms have been validated for screening, allowing radiologists to view and confirm only the x-rays that are identified (by the software) as exhibiting the disease.
+The team leveraged information gained through HHS Ignite to improve system design, and seek out new collaborations, and opportunities for pilot deployments at suitable sites globally as well as domestically in the U.S.

 Sameer Antani (Project Lead), NIH